vegaprotocol/specs/protocol/0001-MKTF-market_framework.md

 Data:

 - **Identifier:** a string/binary ID that uniquely identifies an instrument across all instruments now and in the future.
 Perhaps a hash of all the defining data references and parameters.
 These should be generated by Vega.
- - **Code:** a short(ish...) code that does not necessarily uniquely identify an instrument, but is meaningful and relatively easy to type, e.g. FX:BTCUSD/DEC18, NYSE:ACN, ... (these will be supplied by humans either through config or as part of the market spec being voted on using the governance protocol.)
+- **Code:** a short(ish...) code that does not necessarily uniquely identify an instrument, but is meaningful and relatively easy to type, e.g. `FX:BTCUSD/DEC18`, `NYSE:ACN`, ... (these will be supplied by humans either through config or as part of the market spec being voted on using the governance protocol.)
 - **Name:** full and fairly descriptive name for the instrument.
 - **Metadata fields:** A series of arbitrary strings that can be used in clients
 - **Product:** a reference to or instance of a fully specified product, including all required product parameters for that product.

 ## Product

 Products define the behaviour of a position throughout the trade lifecycle.
-They do this by taking a pre-defined set of product parameters as inputs and emitting a stream of *lifecycle events* which enable Vega to margin, trade and settle the product.
+They do this by taking a predefined set of product parameters as inputs and emitting a stream of *lifecycle events* which enable Vega to margin, trade and settle the product.

 Products will be of two types: